top of page

 Project REACH (Realizing Excellence through Academics and Careers in Health)

-Youth Healthcare Alliance is excited to partner with our national affiliate, School-Based Health Alliance, in continuing this project for a second year in 2023.
+Youth Healthcare Alliance was excited to partner with our national affiliate, School-Based Health Alliance, in continuing this project for a fourth year in 2025, and are exploring funds to continue the project in the next school year.
 Project REACH is a career exploration program for Black high school juniors and seniors at Gateway High School in Aurora interested in a future in health and wellness.
 Through workshops, shadowing, mentorship, and internships, students will build their knowledge of the school-based health care field, foster connections with health professionals, and enhance their agency and leadership potential.

 newsletter icon.png